ArctosDB/documentation-wiki/_how_to/How-to-Bulkload-Specimen-Data.markdown

 * COLLECTION_OBJECT_ID
   * A temporary number for the excel list only.
 It will not be included in the specimen data.
 * ENTEREDBY
   * Your Arctos user name
 * CAT_NUM
   * Arctos will automatically assign the next available catalog number if this field is left blank.
   * If the specimen already has an existing catalog number, put it here.
 * OTHER_ID_NUM_5
   * Don’t ask why 5 is first, but this is used if there are any other useful ID’s connected with the specimen, e.g., wolf – WDL # AND KG #
 * OTHER_ID_NUM_TYPE_5
   * Again, if there is another useful ID connected with the specimen, put the type here.
   * e.g., wolf- WDL # “original identifier” / KG # “collector number”
   * Make sure to use a type that Arctos offers, do not make up your own!
 * OTHER_ID_NUM_1
   * This is typically used more often in conjunction with one ID that is connected with the specimen.
   * e.g., just the KG, or any other number previously assigned to the specimen.
   * NOT THE NMZ #!.
 NMZ numbers are catalog numbers and have their own column.
 * OTHER_ID_NUM_TYPE_1
   * Describes what the other ID number is.
 KG for instance is a “collector number”.
 * ACCN
   * Accession
- * Format example:
+  * Format example: [NMU:Mamm]2015.02
- * [NMU:Mamm]2015.02
 * TAXON_NAME
   * The specimen’s taxonomic name.
   * Make sure it is spelled correctly!
+  * You can use any of the taxon formulas allowed in Arctos.
+Just enter the name(s) in the format shown in the [code table](https://arctos.database.museum/info/ctDocumentation.cfm?table=cttaxa_formula).
 * NATURE_OF_ID
   * If it was caught then use “field”.
 If it is a specimen that has already existed in the museum, use “legacy”.
 * ID_MADE_BY_AGENT
   * Choose an existing agent such as Kurt E. Galbreath, or make a new agent in Arctos.
 * MADE_DATE
   * The date the specimen was identified
 * IDENTIFICATION_REMARKS
   * Any remarks made about the identification
 * VERBATUM_DATE
   * The date on the id tag or data sheet
 * BEGAN_DATE
 * ENDED_DATE
   * If a date is not exact or there is some uncertainty about it, use a sufficient range.
   * e.g, Date on tag = 1978, Range = 1, Jan.
 1978 – 1, Jan.
 1979
 * HIGHER_GEOG
   * Continent, country, state, county
 * SPEC_LOCALITY
   * Verbatim locality + state & country
 * VERBATIM_LOCALITY
   * The locality on the specimen tag or data page
 * ORIG_LAT_LONG_UNITS
   * decimal degrees
 * DEC_LAT
   * Decimal latitude
 * DEC_LONG
   * Decimal longitude
 * LATDEG
   * N or S
 * LONGDEG
   * E or W
 * DATUM
   * World Geodetic System 1984
 * GEOREFERENCE_SOURCE
   * Global positioning system (transcription)
 * MAX_ERROR_DISTANCE
   * The max error for distance
 * MAX_ERROR_UNITS
   * The units for max error; meters (m)
 * GEOREFERENCE_PROTOCOL
   * Not recorded
 * EVENT_ASSIGNED_BY_AGENT
   * Event determiner which is usually the same as the collector and identifier unless indicated otherwise.
 * EVENT_ASSIGNED_DATE
   * Determination date
 * VERIFICATIONSTATUS
   * Unverified
   * Anything else will lock this section and cannot be changed.
 * LOCALITY_REMARKS
   * Any remarks about the locality.
 If none, it can be left blank.
 * HABITAT
   * Not required by Arctos but it is there if someone decides to include the habitat.
   * Can be left blank.
 * COLL_EVENT_REMARKS
   * Any remarks about the collection event.
 * COLLECTOR_AGENT_1
   * The collector agent
 * COLLECTOR_ROLE_1
   * “Collector”
 * GUID_PREFIX
   * Choose for your collection (NMU:Mamm, MLZ:Bird)
 * COLL_OBJECT_REMARKS
   * Any remarks about the collection object
 * PART_NAME_1
   * One of the parts being put into the collection, ie; tissue, skeleton, skull, skin, etc o This is TEXT SPECIFIC, must spell exactly how arctos spells it.
 * PART_CONDITION_1
   * The condition of the part, ie; good, fair, bad, excellent.
 * PART_BARCODE_1
   * You can assign barcodes to new or old specimens here if so desired.
 Otherwise it can also be done through the “Bulkload Barcodes to Specimen Parts”.
 * PART_CONTAINER_LABEL_1
   * This also has to do with barcoding.
 If using a barcode use the barcode verbatim for the label.
 * PART_LOT_COUNT_1
   * How many of that specimen you have.
 Usually just one (1) for skeletons, skins and skulls.
 May be two (2) if there was more than one tissue sample taken.
 * PART_DISPOSITION_1
   * In collection
 * PART_REMARK_1
   * Any remarks regarding the part.
 Can be left blank.
 * ATTRIBUTE_1
   * Sex, total length, tail, hind foot, ear, or weight.
 * ATTRIBUTE_VALUE_1
   * Male or female, measurement #
 * ATTRIBUTE_UNITS_1
   * No units for male or female, measurement = cm and g unless specified otherwise.
 * ATTRIBUTE_REMARKS_1
   * Remarks
 * ATTRIBUTE_DATE_1
   * Same as collection or id date
 * ATTRIBUTE_DET_METH_1
   * Method of finding the attribute, usually left blank.
 * ATTRIBUTE_DETERMINER_1
   * Collector or identifier agent
 * COLLECTING_METHOD
   * Usually left blank unless told otherwise.
 * COLLECTING_SOURCE
   * Wild caught
 * ASSOCIATED_SPECIES
   * Not really needed
 * LOCALITY_ID
   * Not yet utilized;
   * Use if returning to the same location a number of times.
 * COLLECTING_EVENT_ID
   * Not yet utilized;
   * Use if returning to the same location a number of times.
   * (similar to accession and agent)
 * SPECIMEN_EVENT_REMARK
   * Any remarks about the trapping event.
 * SPECIMEN_EVENT_TYPE
   * Accepted place of collection
 * OTHER_ID_REFERENCES_1
   * Any other id references

 ### Before Bulkloading